 Here again, however, evolution was soon at work.
 AMSA was founded to serve both producers and collectors of medallic art.
 In its earliest years, however, AMSA turned away from the collector and devoted itself almost exclusively to the interests of sculptors and of those wishing recognition as sculptors.
 MCA has a profound admiration for medallic sculptors, applauds AMSA's service to that field and leaves it to them.

-To reiterate, MCA exists to serve the COLLECTOR of art and historical medals.
-Its publications, The MCA Advisory and The Medal Cabinet provide a forum for research, news and views in the medal field.
-It encourages research and publication and recognizes excellence through its annual Carl W.A.
-Carlson Award.
-With five years of steady growth under its belt, MCA is here to stay as the spokesman of a significant but long-neglected area of numismatics in this country.
+MCA exists to serve the COLLECTOR of art and historical medals.
+Its publication, The MCA Advisory and this MCA website provide a forum for research, news and views in the field of medallic art.
+MCA encourages research and publication and recognizes excellence through its annual Carl W.A.
+Carlson Award and Georgia Stamm Chamberlain Award.
+With nearly two decades of steady growth under its belt, MCA is here to stay as the spokesman of a significant but long-neglected area of numismatics in this country.
 (David T. Alexander)